hostjane/hostjane.github.io/_pages/unlimited.md

 # Unlimited License

-The Seller is releasing all intellectual property rights, title, and interest in the delivered Final Work to the Buyer when they accept money for their Service.
+<span class="blue">The Seller is releasing all intellectual property rights, title, and interest in the delivered Final Work to the Buyer when they accept money for their Service.</span>

 ## Key Summary